-Why?
-Because there is a need for people to know the love of God.
-I especially want to reach out to homeschooled teenage girls.
-My original blog was started on Tumblr in 2014.
+I started blogging because there is a need for young people to know the love of God.
+My original blog site was started on Tumblr in 2014.
 I didn’t get any views, so I shut it down.

 I am still ‘in’ the homeschool community, and I think that homeschooling is and can be a very legitimate way to receive a great education.
 Some of my readers may view me as untrustworthy because of that.
 Nonetheless, I decided to give blogging another try.
 In December of 2015 I created this ‘Mom For Freedom’ web log site.

 What I want to offer my readers is a second chance to know God and His love for them.
 Your parents may have viewed you as a robot whom they would program into an exact replica of themselves.
 You may now be quite bitter.
 You may have given up on God.

 He does exist; He is good; He is a God of grace and mercy; He is actively pursuing you.
 If you did not get to know Him personally in your childhood, please don’t give up on Him.
 He is calling out to you.
 He wants you to believe Him.
 He wants to give you His Spirit, His very life.